neo4j-contrib/py2neo/book/types.rst

         is the same as either the start node or the end node of `other`; in the latter case, `other` will be walked in reverse.

-        Nodes that overlap from one operand onto another are not duplicated in the returned `Walkable`.
+        Nodes that overlap from one operand onto another are not duplicated in the returned :class:`.Walkable`.

     .. describe:: walk(walkable)